qingwang13/qingwang13.github.io/_pages/about.md

 Welcome to my website!

 I'm a 2nd year PhD student in Economics at Ca' Foscari University.
+My advisor is Prof. Roberto Casarin.